uf-hobi-informatics-lab/ClinicalTransformerNER/README.md

 The package is the implementation of a transformer based NER system for clinical information extraction task.
 We aim to provide a simple and quick tool for researchers to conduct clinical NER without comprehensive knowledge of transformers.
 We also implemented a strategy to handle the sequence with length longer than the general transformer limits (512 tokens) without truncating any tokens.

 ## Current available models
-- BERT
+- BERT (base, large, mimiciii-pretrained)
-- RoBERTa
+- RoBERTa (base, large, mimiciii-pretrained)
-- ALBERT
+- ALBERT (base, large, xlarge, xxlarge, mimiciii-pretrained)
-- ELECTRA
+- ELECTRA (base, large, mimiciii-pretrained)
-- DistilBERT
+- DistilBERT (base)
-- XLNet
+- XLNet (base, large, mimiciii-pretrained)
-- Longformer
+- Longformer (allenai/longformer-base-4096, allenai/longformer-large-4096)
+- DeBERTa (microsoft/deberta-base, microsoft/deberta-large, microsoft/deberta-xlarge)
+> note: 1. all mimic-pretrained models are based on base transformer architecture (Download is available in the section MIMIC-III pre-trained models); 2.
+DeBERTa is not support xlarge-v2 due to tokenizer change in original implementation

 ## Usage and example
 - Training and test with BIO